 After layering on toner, essence, and serums you may be tempted to skip the moisturizer.
 However, you now need to seal in all of the moisture you’ve just applied while adding another layer of hydration.

-If you have dryer skin, reach for a moisturizer that’s a little heavier and includes added oils, like the Drunk Elephant Lala Retro Whipped Cream.
+If you have dryer skin, reach for a moisturizer that’s a little heavier and includes added oils, like the Drunk Elephant Protein Face Moisturizer with Amino Acids.
 For oilier skin types, a gel-based moisturizer may be ideal for you, like BioClarity’s Restore.

 And for you DIY-ers, the Triple Treat Oil Moisturizer or the Green Tea Moisturizer from the eBook are great options.